toddllm/klaviyo-reporting-poc/START-HERE.md

    ```

 5. **Create a PR**: When your changes are ready, create a PR on GitHub:
-   - Title should include the PR number and title from the plan (e.g., "PR 4: Metric Aggregates & Revenue Call")
+   - Title: Include the PR number and title from the plan (e.g., "PR 4: Metric Aggregates & Revenue Call")
+   - Description: Reference the PR plan with a link to the document
-   - Description should reference the PR plan
+   - Include a checklist of completed items from the PR plan
+   - Document any evidence required by the validation steps

-   - Follow the validation steps listed in the PR plan
+6. **Validation**: Complete all validation steps listed in the PR plan:
+   - Run any required tests or commands
+   - Document the results as evidence
+   - Update the PR description with the evidence

 ## Merging PRs and Branch Cleanup

 ### Merging a PR

 1. **Review and Approve**: Ensure the PR has been reviewed and approved.
+   - All requirements from the PR plan must be implemented
+   - All validation steps must be completed successfully

 2. **Squash and Merge**: When merging, use the "Squash and merge" option on GitHub:
    - This creates a clean, single commit on the main branch